gooddata/gooddata-cloud-demos/README.md

 ## Run processes
 ### Fill in configuration
-All necessary configuration is stored within configuration files and the extent of needed interaction depends on the deployment variant you have chosen.
-In case of local environment, you will need to fill following section in ".env.demo.local" file:
+All necessary configuration is stored within configuration files.
+You will need to fill following section in ".env.demo.cloud" file:
 ```shell
 # Sensitive secrets to connect to sources, must be entered by you, cannot be committed to git
 export TAP_SALESFORCE_USERNAME="xxxx"